 While in residence at the Los Angeles County Department of Mental Health, artist Anu Yadav strengthened networks of healing and wellness to more inclusively connect city health infrastructure to community wellbeing practices.
 The resulting toolkit Healing Through Story centers wellness providers operating outside of western medicine not typically included in health policy, aligning their perspectives and community needs alongside the Department of Mental Health’s strategic goals.
-This led to a county-wide, arts-led event promoting wellbeing called We Rise, a message that mirrors the goal of infrastructure to be inclusive of social and human needs, like mental health.
+This led to Yadav and Robin Garcia co-directing art and culture projects for WE RISE, a county-wide initiative with over one hundred partners that mirrors the goal of infrastructure to be inclusive of social and human needs, like mental health.

 Writer and theatre artist Hortense Gerardo worked with the Metropolitan Area Planning Council and Boston communities to explore how their lives are impacted by the effects of climate change.
 Workers in fishing, construction, farming, and healthcare shared stories of their changing industries due to extreme weather events and shifting temperatures that made visible how climate change is impacting us all.
 The resulting project, Climate Perspectives, coalesced this work into films, an exhibition, and report with tangible suggestions for infrastructure responses.

 President Biden’s rallying cry for the recovery bills is “Build Back Better.”
 He talks about making the government visible in daily life to show how it can work for everyone.
 Who better to lead this charge, making the invisible visible, playfully bringing in all the community voices, and illustrating a new future together, than artists within government?